Agents

 Measure orchestration at both levels: the whole trajectory and each decision point.

-• Trace signals: repeated agent.trajectory.step, rising llm.token_count.prompt, p99 latency, retry count, and tool-timeout rate by route.
+• Trace signals. repeated agent.trajectory.step, rising llm.token_count.prompt, p99 latency, retry count, tool-timeout rate by route.

-• User proxies: thumbs-down rate, escalation rate, and reopened-ticket rate for each orchestration cohort.
+• User proxies. thumbs-down rate, escalation rate, reopened-ticket rate per orchestration cohort.

 Minimal Python: